Samuel Waxman Event Includes Jason Wu Fashion Show

 Also part of the event was a fashion show by Jason Wu.
 According to Tracy Piazza, senior vice president at Jason Wu, 30 looks were presented showing a combination of the current spring collection, a capsule cotton collection, and a preview of the fall collection.
-Dreams analyst Lauren Lawrence has been facilitating the fashion shows over the years, which in the past have included shows from Oscar de la Renta and Carolina Herrera.
+Dreams analyst Lauren Lawrence, also a Chair for the event, has been facilitating the fashion shows over the years.
+In the past, the event has included shows from Oscar de la Renta and Carolina Herrera.

 Dr. Samuel Waxman said the day’s get together represents the fifth annual event, which was started six years ago by public relations maven Erica Fineberg.
 Fineberg has been volunteering her time since the beginning to bring everyone together for the annual charitable luncheon.